taramullin/dsc-01-10-16-regression-EOD-Lab-online-ds-pt-041519/README.md

 boston = pd.read_csv('BostonHousing.csv')
 ```

-The data features and target are present as columns in boston data.
-Boston data gives a set of independent as independent variables in data and the housing rate as `MEDV` in target property.
-Also feature names are listed in feature_names.
-The desription is available at [KAGGLE](https://www.kaggle.com/c/boston-housing).
+This dataset contains a number of features that can be used to explain the `medv` target variable.
+A full description of the various features is available at [KAGGLE](https://www.kaggle.com/c/boston-housing).

 ### Inspect the columns of the dataset and comment on type of variables present